landerlini/mlinfn-advanced-hackathon/README.md

-# Material for the AI-INFN Advanced Hackathon
+# Material for the AI-INFN Advanced Hackathon (Pavia version)

 AI-INFN, as evolution of the ML-INFN initiative, collects and coordinate the efforts on the development and deployment of Artificial Intelligence technologies relevant